-The average lifespan of residential water heaters is about ten to twelve years.
+The typical lifespan of residential water heaters is about ten to twelve years.

-The most typical breakdown of residential water heaters that will entail replacement is a leaking tank.
+The most usual failure of residential water heaters that will require replacement is a leaking tank.

 Water Heater sizing is an important replacement consideration.

 All water heaters are under pressure from the water supply, and as water is heated, it extends creating even more pressure.
 When contemplating replacing a water heater, it’s generally better to go with a larger 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The larger tank will also give you more hot water capacity.

 If you’re reading this, it’s likely because you just had an icy cold shower or turned on the faucet to find no hot water.
 It’s an annoying situation, but don’t panic.
 Learning the most common causes of no hot water is the first step toward finding a remedy.
 Here is a review of the reasons...
 Continue reading

 Heat pump water heaters, also referred to as hybrid water heaters, are an innovative and eco-friendly solution that might be well suited for your household’s hot water needs.
 Delve into the inner workings of these unique systems and explore their pros and cons to help you decide if a heat pump...
 Continue reading

 Based on your location, mild weather or extreme cold may be ordinary this winter.
 Either way, your water heater works harder when the temperature drops outside.
 This prompts the question — can water heaters freeze?
 Although very rare, it's certainly not impossible for a water...
 Continue reading